-ALBANY, 06/18/13 – The New York State Senate today passed the “Public Assistance Integrity Act” to crack down on welfare fraud and prohibit welfare recipients from using Cash Assistance for the purchase of cigarettes, alcoholic beverages, lottery tickets or for casino gambling.
+ALBANY, 06/19/12 – The New York State Senate today passed the “Public Assistance Integrity Act” to protect public assistance for welfare recipients from being used to purchase cigarettes, alcoholic beverages, lottery tickets or for casino gambling.
 Unlike Food Stamps purchases, cash assistance purchases are currently permitted under New York State law.

-The legislation (S.966), co-sponsored by Senator James L. Seward (R/C/I-Oneonta) would also prevent individuals receiving welfare from using their electronic benefit transfer (EBT) cards to make ATM withdrawals from certain places, including liquor stores, casinos and strip clubs.
+The legislation (S.7671), co-sponsored by Senator James L. Seward (R/C/I-Oneonta) would also prevent individuals receiving welfare from using their electronic benefit transfer (EBT) card to make ATM withdrawals from certain places, including liquor stores, casinos and strip clubs.

-“Public assistance is meant to provide essentials for families and individuals in need.
-It is not a discretionary slush fund,” said Senator Seward.
+“Public assistance is meant to provide essentials for families and individuals in need,” said Senator Seward.
 “While most people who receive this assistance use it for its intended purpose, there are others who abuse the system and they need to be stopped.”

-Welfare recipients receive both Food Stamps and Cash Assistance, which are both frequently administered through the EBT debit card.
-Food Stamps have strict regulations on what can be purchased; Cash Assistance does not.
-Cash Assistance allows individuals to purchase essential items that cannot be obtained using Food Stamps.
-However, recipients can also use Cash Assistance to buy cigarettes and beer, or even to fund an afternoon at the race track or an evening at a local strip club.
+Welfare recipients receive both food stamps and cash assistance, which are both frequently administered through the EBT debit card.
+Cash assistance allows individuals to purchase essential items that cannot be obtained using food stamps.
+However, recipients can also use this cash assistance to buy cigarettes and beer, or even to fund an afternoon at the race track or an evening at a local strip club.

-“Legitimate expenses like housing, utilities, or school supplies for children should be permitted through public assistance, paying for a booze-fueled night on the town should not.
-This commonsense legislation will end a practice I hear complaints about far too often, and ensure that funding is available for those who truly need help making ends meet,” Seward added.
+“Legitimate expenses like housing and energy costs, or school supplies for children should be permitted through public assistance, paying for a booze-fueled night on the town should not.
+This commonsense legislation will end a practice I hear complaints about far too often, and ensure that funding is available for those who truly need help making ends meet,” Seward added. ”